qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 QGIS starts each new project using the global default projection.
 The global default CRS is EPSG:4326 - WGS 84 (``proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs``),
 and it comes predefined in QGIS.
-This default can be changed via the **[Select...]** button in the first section, which is used to define the default coordinate reference system for new projects, as shown in figure_projection_options_.
+This default can be changed via the |setProjection|
+:sup:`Select CRS` button in the first section, which is used to define the default coordinate reference system for new projects, as shown in figure_projection_options_.
 This choice will be saved for use in subsequent QGIS sessions.